stutrek/simple-dev-server/README.md

 	},
 	mockPath: 'mock',
 	app: '/index.html', // this can also be an express app
+	serverPath: '*', // this is the base path to your app
 	serverConfig: {}, // config for webpack-hot-server-middleware
 	port: 5450, // 3000 by default
 };